nikita749/CrypMonitorBot/README.md

 === CrypMonitorBot ===

-that bot has developed by : StarkGtsk @nikita749

-bot provides an oportunity to snipe TON transactions by parcing block information from tonscan.org.
+Bot provides an oportunity to snipe TON transactions by parcing block information from tonscan.org.
+You can add some wallets that you want to snipe and bot will send you messages after every transaction.